 In the first section, you will learn about your kit's components, how to store them before and during your experiment, as well as a few tips on activities to complete before you get your hands wet.
 The second section is procedural -- these are the step by step instructions on how to run your experiment.
 Make sure to follow our tips to ensure your best success!
 The third section covers "what's next"; how to keep your creations, store or dispose of any leftover ingredients and general clean up instructions.
 And, the final section is there to help you -- a glossary, troubleshooting, and our contact information.
+You can also learn more about enzymatic reactions, including the specific reaction for the Blue-gal reaction, by reading Chapter 6 of the Zero to Genetic Engineering Hero book, www.amino.bio/book.

-Amino Labs is excited to welcome you to the world of advanced genetic engineering with the Heat-it Kit[TM] and our entire ecosystem of easy-to-use, easy-to-succeed at products!
+Amino Labs is excited to welcome you to the world of advanced genetic engineering with the Blue-it Kit[TM] and our entire ecosystem of easy-to-use, easy-to-succeed at products!